DoctorMcKay/node-globaloffensive/README.md

 Renames a particular item in your inventory, using a given name tag.
 You can rename storage units for free by passing `0` as the `nameTagId`.

+### craft(items, recipe)

+Craft `items` together into a new item using a specific `recipe`. `items` should be an array of item IDs to craft.
+You will receive a [`craftingComplete`](#craftingcomplete) event in response.
+If crafting succeeded, you will also get [`itemRemoved`](#itemremoved) events for each item you spent, and [`itemAcquired`](#itemacquired) events for each item you received.

+Recipes are defined in items_game.txt.
+Available recipes as of late 2022 are:

+- 0 = Trade-Up: 10x Consumer Grade → 1x Industrial Grade
+- 1 = Trade-Up: 10x Industrial Grade → 1x Mil-Spec Grade
+- 2 = Trade-Up: 10x Mil-Spec Grade → 1x Restricted
+- 3 = Trade-Up: 10x Restricted → 1x Classified
+- 4 = Trade-Up: 10x Classified → 1x Covert
+- 10 = Trade-Up: 10x StatTrak Consumer Grade → 1x StatTrak Industrial Grade
+- 11 = Trade-Up: 10x StatTrak Industrial Grade → 1x StatTrak Mil-Spec Grade
+- 12 = Trade-Up: 10x StatTrak Mil-Spec Grade → 1x StatTrak Restricted
+- 13 = Trade-Up: 10x StatTrak Restricted → 1x StatTrak Classified
+- 14 = Trade-Up: 10x StatTrak Classified → 1x StatTrak Covert

 ### deleteItem(itemId)
 - `itemId` - The ID of the item you want to delete